 Sometimes there is just no insurance available to pay personal injury bills while a case is pending.
 In those situations, an injured person may have to decide whether to pay medical bills out of their own pocket, in order to protect their credit.
 If reported to credit agencies, unpaid medical bills can damage your credit for years.

 When a person pays personal injury medical bills out of their own pocket, an injured person should get reimbursed for those out-of-pocket payments from any personal injury accident settlement.
 If you have a good attorney on your injury case, you should always talk to them first before you pay out of pocket.
 There may be another way to handle the bill that might be easier on you.

 Can you settle an accident case without a lawyer?

-In my 15 years as an attorney practicing California personal injury and wrongful death law, I have handled different types of traffic crashes and injuries, from minor cases to a wrongful death cases.
+If you got hurt in an accident, please contact me for a free consultation at me at (408) 214-5555 or here: message me here.
+If you are injured, first, calling 911 and seek medical care.
+Don't talk to any insurance company.
+In my 15 years as an attorney practicing California personal injury and wrongful death law, I have handled different types of traffic crashes and injuries, from minor cases to wrongful death cases.
 I speak Spanish - hablo español.

 ○ Alameda County ○ Contra Costa County ○ Fresno County ○ Marin County ○ Merced County ○ Monterey County ○ San Benito County ○ San Francisco County ○ San Joaquin County ○ San Mateo County ○ Santa Clara County ○ Santa Cruz County